owntracks/recorder/README.md

 $ ./ot-recorder 'owntracks/#'
 ```

+(In httpmode, you do not have to specify a topic.)

 Publish a location from your OwnTracks app and you should see the _recorder_ receive that on the console.
 If you haven't disabled Geo-lookups, you'll also see the address from which the publish originated.

 The location message received by the _recorder_ will be written to storage.
 In particular you should verify that your _storage_ directory contains: